 Information and Resources for Our New Patients

 We're happy to welcome you and your pet to Hartland Park Animal Hospital for that all-important first visit.
-In addition making a good impression right from the beginning, our veterinary team will make every effort to provide exactly the right services for your favorite animal's particular breed, age, and state of health.
+In addition to making a good impression right from the beginning, our veterinary team will make every effort to provide exactly the right services for your favorite animal's particular breed, age, and state of health.
 We also look forward to putting your pet at ease and making yet another friend among our furry clientele.
 In the meantime, feel free to use the information on this page as a guide for understanding what this first visit entails and how to make it proceed as successfully as possible.

 Take Advantage of Our Online Forms

 One thing you'll notice if you browse this website is that we maintain online forms for our first-time patients' owners.
-This can be extremely helpful if you'd rather have all your pre-appointment documentation taken of before you walk into the clinic.
+This can be extremely helpful if you'd rather have all your pre-appointment documentation taken care of before you walk into the clinic.
 You can download a basic form that asks for information about your pet, as well as a pre-operative and post-operative guide for pets who will undergo surgery.
 You can bring in the basic information form, or you can fax it to our clinic.
 If your pet has medical records from a previous veterinarian, you can ask that veterinarian to forward the data to us, or you can ask us to make that request for you.
 Feel free to bring any additional records or documents you may have in your own possession.
 If your puppy or kitten has never been to a vet before, then just bring your puppy or kitten!

 Your Pet's First Visit to Us